1RaY-1/check-ip/README.md

 - *Android* (via Termux App)

 # General Requierements
-- *Internet connection*
+- *Stable Internet connection*

 # Installation

 ### On Windows
-First of all, make sure you have:
+Make sure you have these installed:
 - Modern PowerShell version
-- MINGW
+- MinGW

 Then: